Configure the Sync Scope

 You can access these mappings by clicking Next after configuring the sync.
 The Rules section consists of these mappings.

-The above is just an example of mapping.
+Note: The above is just an example of mapping.
 The actual mappings will depend on the platforms under sync.

 The top bar displays the local instance's short name & the remote instance's short name.
 These are the names you provided while setting up a connection.